vocatart/vrbet/language/ja/readme.md

 |  β   |   v    |   ゔ・ヴ   | v1 u1  |　ゔゅ・ヴュ | v1 y1 u1 |
 |  ŋ   |   ng   |   か゚・カ゚   | ng1 a1 |　き゚ゅ・キ゚ュ | ng1 y1 u1 |
 |  l   |   l    |  ら゜・ラ゜| l1 a1 | り゜ゅ・リ゜ュ | l1 y1 u1 |

-- /dʑ/ and /dz/ have merged with /ʑ/ and /z/ in Standard Japanese, often in free variation resulting in two phonemes /dʑ ~ ʑ/ and /dz ~ z/
-  Some regional dialects may still distinguish all four consonants, while others may merge all four into one.
-- [β] is a fricative realization of /b/ used only in the approximation of foreign /v/ in loanwords such as ヴァイオリン "violin".
-  Most speakers do not distinguish this sound from a stop /b/
-- [ŋ] is an allophone of word-medial /g/.
-Its presence in speech is associated with prestigious Eastern Japanese dialect,
-  similar to old RP in England.
-Its actual usage in day-to-day contemporary Japanese is waning.
-- [l] is a possible realization of /ɾ/, although it is rarely distinguished.
-  Japanese speakers who distinguish it are typically fluent in English or another secondary language with /l/ as a phoneme.